forkfacts/forkfacts/README.md

 ## Contribute
 There are many ways to contribute.
 ### Spread the word!
-If you think this project has give you information that could help you lead a healthy eating lifestyle, please consider sharing it with others around you.
+If you think this project has given you information that could help you lead a healthy eating lifestyle, please consider sharing it with others around you.
 People who trust you are more inclined to try out new things.
 We hope that everyone around us has fact-based nutrition information.
 The decision is on the individual, but sharing the information is a collective community effort, so please help us spread the word.